seaCatKim/seaCatKim/README.md

 ### What am I up to?

-- 👩‍🏫 I teach the Geospatial Information Science course at Queensland University of Technology and am an organizer of the [Brisbane Geospatial Community of Practice](https://geospatial-community.netlify.app/about/).
+- 👩‍🏫 I teach the Geospatial Information Science course at Queensland University of Technology and am an organizer of the [Geospatial Community](https://geospatial-community.netlify.app/about/) in Meanjin.

 - 💻 I'm leading the development of a Flood Vulnerability Index for Brisbane City following the Digital Mud Hackathon in the aftermath of the 2022 floods in Brisbane.